 Texas A&M University was established in 1871.
 Texas A&M is considered the founding member of the Texas A&M University System.
 The school is a land grant, sea-grant, space-grant, and senior military institution of higher education.
 Texas A&M’s 5,500-acre college-town campus is home to nearly 70,000 students, the largest student enrollment in the Lone Star State.

 2. George Mason University

 George Mason University’s Digital Learning/Mason Online offers a Master of Science in Applied Information Technology (AIT) degree program with a specialization in cyber security.
 Students graduate prepared for rewarding careers in the areas of Social Media Data Analytics, Mining of Knowledge, Human-Cyber Relations, and Cyber Security, among others.
 George Mason’s masters in cyber security online programs are recognized among the top 25 cybersecurity online graduate degree programs in the country.
 The online cyber security master’s degree program requires the completion of 30-36 credit units.

 George Mason University was established in 1949.
-The school operates with 4 Virginia campuses — Arlington, Fairfax Front Royal, and Prince William, plus one satellite campus in South Korea.
+The school operates 4 Virginia campuses — Arlington, Fairfax Front Royal, and Prince William, plus one satellite campus in South Korea.
 George Mason University was originally established as a branch campus of the University of Virginia.
 The Virginia peanut farmer and politician, George Mason, founded the school.

 Degree: MS in Applied Information Technology, Cyber Security Concentration

 3. Iowa State University